-When you trim thyme for light rejuvenation, you are basically ensuring that your thyme plant does not become too woody in the future.
+When you trim thyme for light rejuvenation, you are basically ensuring that your thyme plant doesn’t become too woody in the future.

-In late summer, after the thyme plant has flowered, select the 1/3 oldest stems on the plant.
-Using sharp, clean shears, cut these back by 2/3.
+In late summer, after the thyme plant has flowered, select the one-third oldest stems on the plant.
+Using sharp, clean shears, cut these back by two-third.

 This should be done yearly for the best health of the plant.